datasctraveller/hr-workforce-dashboard/README.md

 -  The difference between female and male average salaries for the Manager job title is greater than for other job titles.
 -  The top three departments with the highest average salaries and the best performing separated employees are sales, operations, hr
 ## Final Conclusion
+The total number employee separation rate is %46 in the company, and It looks high value.
+The salary difference between man and woman in The manager and the specialist job title is greater than for other job titles.
+Although HR,and IT departments have the highest average salaries, their performance scores are lower than company's average score.
+The age group(41-50) has the highest number of employees with attrition in the company.